ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/authentication-and-authorization.markdown

 ### Example - API keys

-To authenticate the user by using API keys we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content on `system` database.
+To authenticate the user by using API keys we need to create a document with `Raven/ApiKeys/key_name` as a key and `ApiKeyDefinition` as a content on the `system` database.

 {CODE authentication_3@Server/Configuration/Authentication.cs /}

-Now to perform any actions against specified database (`system` database must be declared explicitly), we need to provide the API key.
+Now, to perform any actions against specified database (`system` database must be declared explicitly), we need to provide the API key.

 {CODE authentication_4@Server/Configuration/Authentication.cs /}

 ## Debugging authentication issues

-To grant the ability to resolve authentication issues, we have introduced `/debug/user-info` endpoint that will return information about current authenticated user and it can be accessed by executing the following code:
+To grant the ability to resolve authentication issues, we have introduced `/debug/user-info` endpoint that will return information about current authenticated user and that can be accessed by executing the following code:

 {CODE authentication_5@Server/Configuration/Authentication.cs /}